A message from Blue Cross and Blue Shield of Louisiana CEO I. Steven Udvarhelyi, M.D.

 COVID-19 Overview

-While it’s important to be aware of common concerns like depression, stress and anxiety all the time, Blue Cross and Blue Shield of Louisiana reminds everyone to be especially mindful of how they feel during the COVID-19 pandemic.
+It’s important to be aware of common concerns like depression, stress and anxiety all the time, Blue Cross and Blue Shield of Louisiana reminds everyone to be especially mindful of how they feel as they return to the workplace after the worst of the COVID-19 pandemic.

-There are a number of resources available to your employees as they navigate both remote work and the potential stress of returning to the workplace.
+There are several resources available to your employees as they navigate both remote work and the potential stress of returning to the workplace.

 Be Stronger Than Ever